dotmpe/x-docker/doc/dev.md

 # Testbed for dockerfile's

-Version: 0.0.2-dev
+Version: x-docker/0.0.2-dev

 Experimenting with Dockerfile builds, and autobuilds at hub.docker.com.

 ## Autobuilds
 Trying to:

-- keep default tag `latest` a stable version
+- keep default docker-tag `latest` a stable version; but
-- keep older versions by tagging them
+- also keep older versions ie. by tagging with versions
 - autobuilding latest commits to `dev` tag

+There are multiple images in this repo, and each has its own dev- and version line.
+This allows CI/CD jobs to sub and link to commits for each individual image.

+1. make new changes on {INAME}-dev, keep change-log in ReadMe-{INAME}
+2. merge working changes to {INAME}, remove pre-release tag from version

 ### dotmpe/treebox [![Treebox ReadMe](https://img.shields.io/badge/ReadMe-Treebox_docker-blue.svg)](ReadMe-treebox.md) [![docker autobuild status](https://img.shields.io/docker/build/dotmpe/treebox.svg)](https://hub.docker.com/r/dotmpe/treebox/)